itayvolo/okta-aws-account-switcher/README.md

 5. **Pin the Extension**
    - Click the puzzle piece icon in Chrome toolbar
-   - Pin "AWS AccountSwitcher" for easy access
+   - Pin "Okta - AWS Account Switcher" for easy access

 ## ⚙️ Configuration